IFCanovas/TFM-Crimes-in-Madrid/README.md

 I can show that there is an association between two kinds of them, and also between some Madrid Districts.
 The file is named 2CrimeAnalysis.ipynb

+After that first analysis, I open the data I have worked with in python, in tableau.
+I also join the shapes from the Districts.
+This exercise allows me to see if there is a neigbourg relation between Districs.